 The Bedlingtons are most popular in the aristocratic circles of the most developed countries, remaining among the most expensive and rare dog breeds.
 Demand for the breed is strong in many countries around the world, but fortunately, there has never been a Bedlington boom.

 The appearance of the Bedlington Terrier is quite unusual.
 He is very similar to a little white lamb, but this “lamb” has a true lion’s heart, as the dog is very brave and even aggressive.

 The head of the Bedlington Terrier is pear-shaped, the jaws are elongated, and the dental system is very strong and strong.
 The eyes of a Bedlington Terrier are small, brown, or light brown in color, deep-set.
 The ears are drooping and set low.
 The front legs of dogs of this breed are straight, the tail is pointed at the end.
 The coat of the Bedlington Terrier is quite thick, soft, and fluffy, it is not trimmed, but is clipped 3-4 times a year.
 Color: blue, reddish blue, sandy, reddish-brown.
-The height at the withers is about 42 cm, options are from 37 to 45 cm, the weight of the dogs is from 7 to 11 kg.
+The height at the withers is about 42 cm, options are from 37 to 45 cm, and the weight of the dogs is from 7 to 11 kg.

-The character of this funny dog, outwardly so peaceful and good-natured.
+The character of this funny dog, is outwardly so peaceful and good-natured.
 The dog is distrustful and irritable.
 This is a real choleric person who does not like to give in to anyone else.
 In the process of working on the breed, some negative character traits of the Bedlington Terrier were smoothed out and now, in most cases, it is a loyal, balanced, and very intelligent dog.

 These are only some examples of the Blue rat terrier breed with mixed colors.
-For the information about other Breeds keep visiting our site we may update other breeds too.
+For information about other Breeds keep visiting our site we may update other breeds too.